-The Cardozo Residence Hall
+The Benjamin, Cardozo's New Residence Hall

 ELIGIBILITY: Entering students receive priority for housing.
 All selected occupants must be Cardozo students.
 In certain cases non-students may qualify to share apartments with students.

-HOW TO APPLY: Please complete the Housing Application and return it with a refundable $300 deposit by May 2, 2014.
-Payment should be made by check or money order payable to Grubb & Ellis Management Services, Inc., and mailed to the managing agent at:
+, which will be returned via email, and submit a refundable $300 deposit.
+Payment should be made by check or money order payable to Grubb & Ellis Management Services, Inc., and mailed to:

 Newmark Grubb Knight Frank

 Attn: Stephen Berniker

 The housing deposit will be applied toward your housing charge should you receive a housing assignment.